 I have clipped Pandora’s nails twice now.
 The front paws are pretty easy to get, but that is the end of her patience.
 I just wait for her to take a nap and when she is relaxed and waking up, I take care of the back feet.
 Of course, kitty treats are provided as a reward for being a good kitty.

 She has no interest in climbing.
 I have tested her on a tall cat tree and she will not cling, but rather will drop to the floor or lower level.
 She also had difficulty jumping both horizontally and vertically, almost like this was a new activity for her.
 Pandora eventually would figure out how much effort was required to make the leaps she was interested in.
 There was never any sign of lack of balance or staggering in her walk.

-Your message has been sent to Humane Society of Iredell.
+Your message has been sent to Lake Norman Humane.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.